tugceerdogan/tugceerdogan/README.md

 :mortar_board: I just graduated from the Electrical and Electronics Engineering department.

-:computer:    I worked at _Turkcell Technology_ as a Junior Android Developer for 6 months now I am working at _Yemeksepeti_ Banabi Team.
+:computer:    I worked at _Turkcell Technology_ as an Android Developer Intern for 6 months and at _Yemeksepeti_ as a Junior Android Developer for 1 year now I am working at _Trendyol_

-:balloon: I am currently learning to develop mobile applications professionally, Java programming language and working in a corporate company.
+:balloon: I am currently learning to develop mobile applications professionally and working in a corporate company.

 ## ✉️ Find me on: